You open a new Logic Pro session, fired up and ready.

 Final Thoughts

-So the next time you’re tempted to go wild with plugins, ask yourself:
+So the next time you're tempted to go wild with plugins, run through three quick questions:

 - Did I balance this mix first?